 Install a side path on the south side of Forest Glen Road, from Georgia Avenue to Brunett Avenue.
 Forest Glen Road is the most direct route between the Forest Glen Metrorail Station and Holy Cross Hospital, one of the largest employers in the plan area.
-Currently, the hospital provides a bus circulator to provide safe access between the two destinations.
-This bikeway would complement the shuttle service, while also improving connectivity between the station and the neighborhoods on the eastern side of Georgia Avenue in the Forest Glen district.
+Currently, the hospital provides a bus circulator to ensure safe access between the two destinations.
+This bikeway would complement the shuttle service, while also improving connectivity between the station and the neighborhoods on the eastern side of Georgia Avenue in Forest Glen.
 This improvement confirms the following recommendations of the 2018 Bicycle Master Plan.

-- Install a side path on south side of Forest Glen Road from Georgia Avenue to Darcy Forest Drive. - Install a side path on the north side of Forest Glen Road from Georgia Avenue to Seminary Road.
+- Install a sidepath on south side of Forest Glen Road from Georgia Avenue to Darcy Forest Drive. - Install a side path on the north side of Forest Glen Road from Georgia Avenue to Seminary Road.

-6. Dale Drive
+6. Dale Drive Side path